Tech Tips: Computer Basics 101: The mouse

 Triple click

 A triple click is three quick presses of the left mouse button in a row.
-And like the click and double click, a triple click is typically used to perform an action.
+Like the click and double click, a triple click is typically used to perform an action.
+However, triple-clicking is only rarely used.

 In most word processing programs (like Microsoft Word) and web browsers (including Chrome, Safari, Firefox, and more), triple-clicking within a section of text will select the entire line or paragraph of text.